Attorney client satisfaction award

 What If I Was Already Declined?

 Being burdened by expensive medical bills and a drop in income during your recovery can be devastating.
 If you were declined benefits, you may be confused about the next steps you should take.
-Because your injuries prevent you from working to your full capacity, you may be wondering how you will be able to remain financially stable.
+Because your injuries prevent you from working to your full capacity, you may be wondering how you will be able to remain financially stable after suffering lost wages.
 Do not be discouraged.
 Our Savannah workers’ compensation attorneys can investigate how you were injured, build evidence for your case, and help prove you deserve benefits for your injuries.
 They will review your previous claim to discover why you were declined.
 It is possible you omitted important information on your application which resulted in your denial.
 They will ensure no errors are on your workers’ compensation claim.
-Our attorneys will guide you through the appeal process.
+Our Savannah, GA attorneys will guide you through the appeal process.

 How Do I Find Out More About My Workers’ Compensation Claim?